-- From 1 January to 19 December this year there have been 115 meningococcal disease cases including 10 deaths across the whole of New Zealand.
-Northland has the highest rate of disease this year, and this is being addressed through a targeted community vaccination programme.
-Some DHBs haven't had any meningococcal disease cases this year.a
+- From 1 January to 31 December 2018 there were120 meningococcal disease cases with 10 deaths across the whole of New Zealand.
+Northland had the highest rate of disease in 2018, and this is being addressed through a targeted community vaccination programme until 22 February 2019.
+Two DHBs didn't have any meningococcal disease cases in 2018.a

-- From 1 January to 3 December this year there have been countless road related accidents including 348 deaths (172 of these deaths were motor vehicle drivers and 83 were passengers) across the whole of New Zealand.
-Every region in New Zealand has had between 5–64 road related deaths this year.c
+- From 1 January to 31 December 2018 there were countless road related accidents with 379 deaths (234 of these deaths were motor vehicle drivers and 98 were passengers) across the whole of New Zealand.
+Every region in New Zealand has had between 5–67 road related deaths this year.c

 Contact with droplets of saliva or mucous from another person who is carrying meningococcal bacteria in their nose/throat or who has the disease usually has to be quite sustained or intimate to "catch" meningococcal bacteria.
 Most people who "catch" meningococcal bacteria carry the bacteria in their nose/throat but don't get the disease.
 Rarely, meningococcal bacteria invade the body rapidly leading to severe disease.
 The underlying reasons for why invasion occurs in some individuals are not well understood.
 Some associated factors include smoking and crowded living conditions.
 The Communicable Disease Control Manuald describes close contacts at risk of "catching" the bacteria as:

 - Those sleeping at least one night in the same household, dormitory, military barrack, student hostel bunkroom (not residents of nursing or residential homes who sleep in separate rooms) as the case or who have been in a seat adjacent to the case in a plane, bus or train for more than 8 hours